VishnuRaman/rs2/README.md

 5. **Help with documentation** and examples

 **Priority is given to features that:**
-- Improve production reliability and performance
+- Improve reliability and performance
 - Enable new use cases and workloads
 - Reduce developer friction and complexity
 - Have clear community demand and use cases